 The Best Things to Do on Paros Island

 Wander the traditional village of Lefkes

 Lefkes is a traditional village tucked away in the Parian mountains, offering visitors the opportunity to experience authentic Greek culture.
 It’s home to the major landmark of Agia Triada Church, as well as numerous traditional tavernas and local shops.
-Plus, it’s only a short 11 km from Parikia or Naoussa, making it a wonderful option for a half-day trip.
+Plus, it’s only a short 11 km from Parikia or Naoussa, making it an excellent option for a half-day trip.

 During the Middle Ages, Lefkes was actually the capital of Paros island.
 At that time, its location on the mountainside was ideal for protecting residents from pirate raids!
 Nowadays, this hilltop village provides visitors with incredible views of the Aegean Sea and even the neighboring island of Naxos.

 Moreover, Lefkes village is the starting point for the Byzantine Road, an easy hike that leads to the small village of Prodromos.
-This 2.2-mile (3.5 km) trail dates all the way back to 1000 A.D.!
-If you’d like to keep following the path past Prodromos, you can actually continue all the way to the small fishing village of Piso Livadi.
+This 2.2-mile (3.5 km) trail dates back to 1000 A.D.!
+If you’d like to keep following the path past Prodromos, you can continue to the small fishing village of Piso Livadi.

 Spend an afternoon at Paros Park